ibm-cloud-docs/dr-automation-powervs/upgrade-ksys-filsets.md

 ## Procedure
 {: #procedure-upgrade}

-To upgrade your current ksys fileset to the latest version, complete the following steps:
+To upgrade your current orchestrator fileset to the latest version, complete the following steps:

 ### Standard upgrade
 {: #standard-upgrade}

 For routine updates, the system checks and installs new or missing filesets while skipping those already present.
-If the orchestrator ksys filesets are up to date, the system verifies them and skips reinstallation.
+If the orchestrator filesets are up to date, the system verifies them and skips reinstallation.

-To upgrade the ksys filest to the latest version, run the following command:
+To upgrade the orchestrator filest to the latest version, run the following command:

 ```
 ksysmgr upgrade filesets